freenas/freenas-docs/userguide/system.rst

 This screen also shows which software branch, or *train*, is being tracked for updates.
 These trains are available:

-* **FreeNAS-10-Nightlies:** this train should
+* **FreeNAS-10-Nightlies:** **do not use this train in production**.
-  **not be used in production**.
   It represents the experimental branch for the future 10 version and is meant only for bleeding edge testers and developers.

-* **FreeNAS-9.10-Nightlies:** this train has the latest, but still being tested, fixes and features.
-Unless you are testing a new feature, you do not want to run this train in production.
+* **FreeNAS-9.10-Nightlies:** this train has the latest fixes and features, but they are still being tested.
+Do not select this train for   production, it is only for testing.

 * **FreeNAS-9.10-STABLE:**  this is the
   **recommended train for production use**.
-Once new fixes and features have been tested, they are added to this train.
+After new fixes and features have been tested, they are added to this train.
 It is recommended to follow this train and to apply any of its pending updates.

 * **FreeNAS-9.3-STABLE:** this is the maintenance-only mode for an older version of %brand%.
-It is recommended to upgrade to *FreeNAS-9.10-STABLE*, by selecting that train, to ensure that the system receives bug fixes and new features.
+It is recommended to upgrade to *FreeNAS-9.10-STABLE* to ensure that the system receives bug fixes and new features.

 To change the train, use the drop-down menu to make a different selection.